matheus55391/easy-gTTS/README.md

 # tts-easy
-convert string to mp3 file
+Converts text to an .mp3 file.